 A slide-out cart improves the shopping experience for a number of reasons.
-First of all, it doesn’t make your customer go through numerous clicks to get to their shopping cart.
-In addition, these customers are reminded of the products currently in their shopping cart.
-Therefore, this configuration bodes well for the merchant as well, since you could potentially get more conversions.
+First of all, it doesn’t make your customers go through numerous clicks to get to their shopping cart.
+In addition, they are reminded of the products currently in their shopping cart.
+So, this configuration bodes well for the merchant as well, since you could potentially get more conversions.
 Finally, a homepage video is included with the Brooklyn theme.
 It starts playing once a visitor arrives, helping you either explain your company or talk about a new product you have.

-The Narrative Shopify theme is another free option, and it has multiple styles with different colors.
+Narrative is a free Shopify theme that comes with multiple styles with different colors.
 The whole reason you’d choose this theme is if you plan on having a small catalog.
 So, it’s ideal for smaller companies or startups just getting the ball rolling.
-Inventors should consider this theme as well, since it’s a nice solution for selling one or two products.
-The Hero video features an autoplay function, along with a fullscreen button for those who want a better view.
+Inventors should consider this theme as well since it’s a nice solution for selling one or two products.
+The hero video features an autoplay function, along with a fullscreen button for those who want a better view.
 Essentially, the Narrative theme works nicely for visual storytelling.
 You can customize everything from blockquotes to images, leading your customers through the story of your brand.